jakeprime/merge-queue/README.md

 A Github workflow to ensure that all merges must pass CI against main _before_ being merged.

-> [!NOTE]
-> Functionally this should be fully working as intended, however there are still some known to-dos:
-> - Automatically initialise the merge state branch if it doesn't exist
-> - Check for rebaseability rather than mergeability
-> - Reorganise the bash script files into a clearer naming structure

 # Philosophy

 - __Minimise latency between initiating merge and completing merge__